anavilohia/Innov8/README.md

 * Description: Adds a new task to the database.
 * Upon Success: HTTP 200 Status Code with the task's details in the response body.
 * Upon Failure: HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

-### PATCH /unscheduleTask

-* Expected Input Parameters:
-  * taskId (String)
-  * clientId (String)
-* Expected Output: A success message string
-* Description: Removes a task from the master schedule.
-* Upon Success: HTTP 200 Status Code with "Task unscheduled successfully" in the response body.
-* Upon Failure:
-  * HTTP 404 Status Code with "Task Not Found" if the task doesn't exist.
-  * HTTP 404 Status Code with "Master Schedule Not Found" if there is no master schedule.
-  * HTTP 400 Status Code with "Task Not Scheduled Yet" if the task isn't in the schedule.
-  * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

 ### DELETE /deleteTask